Syrup producers, woodlot owners decry lack of help after derecho | CBC News

 Assessment teams from the Ministry of Municipal Affairs and Housing ruled that eastern Ontario did not qualify for disaster recovery assistance.
 In the province, only Uxbridge near Toronto was deemed eligible.

-After the floods in 2017 and 2019 the province helped some people who didn't have insurance, Rochon said, and after the ice storm in 1998, assistance programs were established in weeks.
+After the floods in 2017 and 2019 the province helped some people who didn't have insurance, Rochon said.
+After the ice storm in 1998, assistance programs were established in weeks.

 "It's a small business, it's an essential service.
 We are providing food, why can we not be covered like they are?" he said.